 1. The best checkpoint is never the last one.

-VoxCPM peaked at step 4000 (not later steps).
+VoxCPM 1.5 LoRA peaked at step 4000 (not later steps).
+VoxCPM 2 full SFT selected step 2000 by held-out validation, not the final 9000-step checkpoint.
 IndexTTS2 peaked at step 14000 (not the final 15949).
 Qwen3-TTS peaked at epoch 10 (not epoch 17).
-This is not a coincidence — TTS models overfit to training prosody quickly, and the last checkpoint has the lowest training loss but not the best perceptual quality.
+This is not a coincidence - TTS models overfit to training prosody quickly, and the last checkpoint has the lowest training loss but not the best perceptual quality.
 Keep all checkpoints.
-Evaluate by listening, not by loss curve.
+Evaluate by validation and listening, not by training loss alone.

 2. Sample rate mismatches are the #1 silent failure.